Bitcoin Dominance

 Dominance = BTC market cap / Total cryptoasset market cap

 Bitcoin market cap is spot price × circulating supply — the latter deterministic from the halving schedule and including any coins long since lost.
-The denominator is the sum of every tracked cryptoasset’s market cap, including stablecoins (USDT, USDC, DAI…) and wrapped tokens (WBTC, stETH…).
+That is the well-behaved half.
+The denominator is the sum of every tracked cryptoasset’s market cap, including stablecoins (USDT, USDC, DAI…) and wrapped tokens (WBTC, stETH…) — and it is the half that misbehaves.
 Different publishers track different baskets and apply slightly different inclusion rules, so dominance numbers across sites disagree by a percentage point or two on the same day.
 Provenance for the basket we ship is documented on the data sources page.

 The 60-day trend cell on the reading row above tracks the change in dominance over a rolling 60 trading days, expressed in percentage points.
 A +2 pts move over 60 days reads as “Dominance expanding”; a −2 pts move reads as “Dominance contracting”; between the two is “Stable”.
 Sustained directional motion over two months is more meaningful than the instantaneous level, especially in a market where the absolute number is structurally biased by stablecoin supply growth.
 For the regime classifier and threshold choices, see the methodology page.